Lessons From Peak Oil

 What the filter removes is a specific, common, and costly failure mode: the confident catastrophe built on a static model of a dynamic world.
 That failure mode is worth removing not because optimism feels better but because false alarms have real prices — resources misallocated, credibility burned, fatalism where agency was needed, and genuine risks drowned in the noise of fake ones.
 A civilization that panics about everything protects itself against nothing.

 So the discipline runs in both directions.
 Ask the five questions of every doom, and accept both kinds of answer.
-Most catastrophe narratives are peak oil wearing a new costume: real constraint, static model, muted prices, passive humans, single scenario.
-Notice the costume and discount accordingly.
-But when a claim passes — when the threat itself holds the adaptability that has always been our exit — take it seriously because you were skeptical of the others, not in spite of it.
-Calibration, not mood, is the lesson of the peak that never came.
+Some catastrophe narratives repeat the peak-oil errors: real constraint, static model, muted prices, passive humans, single scenario.
+The frequency of that pattern is an empirical question; skepticism should not turn one memorable counterexample into a base rate it never measured.
+Calibration, not mood, is the lesson of the peak that did not arrive on the forecast horizon.